Understanding the Australian Visa system can be a little daunting and at times a bit confusing.

 - Add them after you lodge your application but before we decide on your visa.

 But it’s worth doing your homework on this first.
 Family members who apply for the visa must meet our health and character requirements.
-Family members not accompanying you to Australia might also need to meet our health and character requirements.

 - Children under 18 years